Testing for genetic interactions in complex disease with distance correlation: Distance correlation-based test for epistasis

 instead of more general (non-``linear'') metric spaces.
 And this is why distance correlation turns out to be a way to extend the ideas of \citet{Cai:Liu}.
 As previously commented, the marked discreteness of SNP data provides another incentive for transcending the idea of linear correlation.

 No specific type of interaction is being looked for---the aim is to simply detect epistasis.
-For this reason, and also for the sake of reducing the computational costs, the \emph{equilateral distance} will be the one used in every simulation:
+For this reason, and also for the sake of respecting the maximum length allowed for this paper, the \emph{equilateral distance} (also known as the discrete metric) will be the one used in every simulation shown on this manuscript:

 Three further conspicuous distances are to be defined, which are the degenerate ones (in which two of the vertices of the triangle are the same point), that will be especially illustrative in the analysis of real data because they allow a straightforward interpretation of the allelic model that is being studied: \begin{enumerate} \item Recessive (distance ``0=1''): $d(0,1)=0;\;\;d(0,2)=d(1,2)=1$. \item Heterozygous (distance ``0=2''): $d(0,2)=0;\;\;d(0,1)=d(2,1)=1$. \item Dominant (distance ``1=2''): $d(1,2)=0;\;\;d(1,0)=d(2,0)=1$. \end{enumerate}